Vintage celebrates its 25th Anniversary 1995-2020

 The company’s founder, the eponymous John Hornby Skewes, was a driven ‘ideas man’ with a keen eye on quality and value, who in the early years was responsible for bringing some now quite funky and collectable 'early days' electric guitar brands to the UK like Kasuga, Terada, Zenta and Hondo which were made by factories which went on to become the producers of some very famous brands, some still active to-day.

-Such was the success of the Hondo line around the world, that by the early eighties, we were having issues with supply in the UK, which prompted us to look at expanding the Encore line into electric guitars and basses.
+Such was the success of the Hondo line around the world, that by the early eighties, we were having issues with supply in the UK, which prompted JHS look at expanding the Encore line into electric guitars and basses.

-In 1982, JHS launched the Encore Coaster Series of electric guitars and basses, which very quickly became huge sellers, and set us on the path to designing and bringing to market the products which set us on the path to the Vintage® brand.
+In 1982, JHS launched the Encore Coaster Series of electric guitars and basses, tidily built classic styles, with a distinctive and unique headstock, which due to their hi specs, great playability, and super affordable pricing, very quickly became huge sellers, and set us on the path to designing and bringing to market the products which in turn led to the development of the Vintage® brand.
 ‘85 saw the Encore® Deluxe guitar series, our first foray into putting hi-end components on modestly priced guitars where we use Kahler vibratos, (I’m sorry, I can’t bring myself to call them “trems”!).

-Following on were the Contemporary Series in 89/90 and in our 25th anniversary year the Encore® Custom Series, with the beautiful SE1, followed on into the early nineties with the Encore® ‘A’ Series, a four model range featuring unique double cut bodies conceptualised by John Skewes himself.
+Following on were the Contemporary Series in 89/90 and in our 25th anniversary year the Encore® Custom Series, with the beautiful SE1, followed on into the early nineties with the Encore® ‘A’ Series, a four-model range featuring unique double cut bodies and headstocks conceptualised by John Skewes himself.

 So even before the launch of the Encore® Vintage Series, Encore had built itself a solid reputation as a reliable and innovative ‘entry level guitar’.
 We’d proven we could crack that nut, but now we wanted to get the attention of more accomplished and discerning players.

-We decided to really push the boat out with premium timbers, branded hardware, pickups and high-end cosmetics.
-The overall appearance shouted vintage, felt vintage, so we called it our Encore® Vintage Series and boy did it fly.”
+With the 1995 Encore® Vintage Series we decided to really push the boat out with premium timbers, branded hardware, hi-end pickups and super classy cosmetics.
+The overall appearance shouted vintage, felt vintage, looked vintage, so we called it the Encore® Vintage Series and boy did it fly.”

 Dennis continues, “Trev Wilkinson always knew of JHS and when we were looking to create the Encore Vintage Series, we wanted a killer bridge that stayed in tune, Trev had just brought the VS10 vibrato bridge to the market, which was a clever combination of his twin post design, with fixed intonation steps, and overall adjustability which hit an amazingly economical price, but still did the job 100%.”